Kennedy777/shoutingmachine/README.md

-# _Epicodus Create a webpage to personalize a form letter Week 2_
+# _Epicodus Create a webpage to change the submit in UpperCase Week 2_

-#### _Create a Form Letter webpage using HTML,jQuery,Bootstrap and CSS, 03.27.2019_
+#### _Create a webpage to change the submit in UpperCase using HTML,jQuery,Bootstrap and CSS, 03.27.2019_

 #### _By**Sabrina M and Marguerite K**_

 ## Description

-_First Web Page HTML Review at Epicodus _
+_Web Page HTML at Epicodus _

 ## Setup/Installation Requirements